Australian Penetration Testing PCI DSS V4.0 – Major Changes And Differences

 Besides the Customised Approach and verbiage updates, the most obvious and substantial changes are in the ROC and SAQ templates.
 The published PCI DSS v4.0 is 360 pages long, compared to the 139-page standard for v3.2.1.
 The Report on Compliance (ROC) template increased from 191 pages to 492 pages.
 The Self-Assessment Questionnaire (SAQ) templates are also changed to better align with the new requirements.

 A large chunk of the increased volume in PCI DSS and the ROC template reflect the Council’s guidance for the Customised Approach and new requirements described above.
 But the Council are reorganised the ROC template to strengthen the documentation for the assessed entity’s background information and related payment processes.
-Additionally, the new ROC requires the QSAs to categorize the evidence work papers into four categories (“Documentation Evidence”, “Interview Evidence”, “Observation Evidence”, and “System Evidence”).
-Unlike the previous versions, within the subsequent “Findings and Observations” section, the QSA is no longer required to provide detailed descriptions of how the assessment is being performed, but rather must refer to those working papers and collected evidence directly (unless the Customised Approach and/or Compensating Controls are utilized).
+Additionally, the new ROC requires the QSAs to categorise the evidence work papers into four categories (“Documentation Evidence”, “Interview Evidence”, “Observation Evidence”, and “System Evidence”).
+Unlike the previous versions, within the subsequent “Findings and Observations” section, the QSA is no longer required to provide detailed descriptions of how the assessment is being performed, but rather must refer to those working papers and collected evidence directly (unless the Customised Approach and/or Compensating Controls are utilised).
 This change will likely result in the QSA spending more time and effort to document/strengthen the evidence gathered and, in turn, require the assessed entity to provide clear and concise audit trails to support their PCI DSS compliance.

 Furthermore, the questions within the SAQs have been updated and some include additional requirements.
 For example, SAQ-A has increased from 22 questions to 29 questions and includes additional requirements for protecting card data, system development, system access and authentication, external vulnerability scans, and deployment of change detection mechanisms.
 Additionally, the new SAQs have been expanded to include five different responses from the previous four.
 The newly added response of “In Place with Remediation” allows the assessed entity to remediate any deficiencies noted during the self-assessment and complete the remedial actions before the completion of the SAQ.